 Extracts of Japanese knotweed are used in the majority of resveratrol supplements since this plant has one of the highest concentrations of resveratrol found in nature.
 Resveratrol is also available in solution form and as a transdermal patch, although its safety and efficacy have not been approved by the Food and Drug Administration (FDA).

 The French Paradox:

-Among the often-repeated arguments in support of the benefits ascribed to it, resveratrol is cited as evidence why French people who eat considerable amounts of meat, and for whom red wine is the preferred alcoholic beverage, nevertheless have fewer heart attacks and live longer on average than others in equally developed nations who drink less red wine.
+Among the often-repeated arguments in support of the benefits ascribed to it, resveratrol is cited as the reason why French people who eat considerable amounts of cheese, butter, and other fatty foods, and for whom red wine is the preferred alcoholic beverage, nevertheless have fewer heart attacks and greater lifespan on average than others in equally developed nations who drink less red wine.

-Many controversial studies, mostly in cellular and animal environments, have been conducted over the past two decades or so to determine the precise effects that red wine has on us humans.
-In some of the most debated conclusions, the researchers thought that resveratrol has all of anti-aging, anti-inflammatory, anti-cancer, and anti-platelet benefits.
-More specifically, Resveratrol has been studied extensively for possibly retarding age-related human diseases and improving the impact of metabolic disorders associated with the aging process.
+Many controversial studies, mostly in cellular and animal environments, have been conducted over the past two decades or so to determine the precise effects of red wine on health.
+Some researchers believe that resveratrol provides anti-aging, anti-inflammatory, anti-cancer, and anti-platelet benefits.
+More specifically, resveratrol has been studied extensively for possibly delaying age-related diseases, such as cancer, heart disease, and dementia, and improving the impact of metabolic disorders associated with the aging process.